Home » Budapest » Gellert Spa tickets

 The winter timings remain the same.

-However, the outdoors Wave Pool gets closed from October to May.
+However, the outdoor Wave Pool is closed from October to May.

 The second outdoor thermal pool stays open until freezing time.

-When the outside air goes below 0 degrees Celsius (32 degrees Fahrenheit), the outdoor thermal pool also gets closed.
+The outdoor thermal pool also gets closed when the outside air goes below 0 degrees Celsius (32 degrees Fahrenheit).

-All indoor pools continue to operate all through the year.
+All indoor pools continue to operate throughout the year.

 Best time to visit Gellert Spa

-The best time to visit Budapest’s Gellert Thermal Baths is 10 am when the local regulars have just left after their dip in the outdoor swimming pool, and the tourists are yet to arrive.
+The best time to visit Budapest’s Gellert Thermal Baths is 10 am, when the local regulars have just left after their dip in the outdoor swimming pool, and the tourists have yet to arrive.

 If you can’t make it in the morning, the next best time to reach Gellert Spa is 1.30 pm – when the morning tourists have left for lunch, and the next batch is yet to arrive.